 Wally and the Fantastic Predators is a high-speed indie rogue-lite that’s equal parts Legend of Zelda and Sonic the Hedgehog, which seems fitting given the game’s main protagonist is an adorable, sword-wielding fox named Wally.
 The game sees you exploring randomly generated dungeons that introduce new gameplay rules between each floor.

 One floor may remove your ability to see around corners and make it harder to spot enemies while another sees you constantly bombarded with giant Indiana Jones-style boulders.
-A similar design can be found in the game’s weapon and upgrade systems, with players able to unlock a myriad of game-changing abilities, including an upgrade that turns your stamina bar into projectile-firing ally.
+A similar design can be found in the game’s weapon and upgrade systems: players are able to unlock a myriad of game-changing abilities, including an upgrade that turns your stamina bar into a projectile-firing ally.

 The Binding of Isaac: Rebirth

-The Binding of Isaac is an indie roguelike that comes from the mind of Super Meat Boy designer Edmund McMillen.
-The game was initially created for a week-long game jam but was later expanded into a full-fledged flash title that would late be improved and rereleased as The Binding of Isaac: Rebirth.
+The Binding of Isaac is an indie roguelike game coming from the mind of Super Meat Boy designer Edmund McMillen.
+The game was initially created for a week-long game jam but was later expanded into a full-fledged flash title that would be improved and rereleased as The Binding of Isaac: Rebirth.

-Torchlight II is an award-winning action RPG set in a fantasy world where players can choose from one of four character classes: Berserker, Embermage, Engineer, and Outlander.
-The game sees you exploring procedurally-generated dungeons while tracking down the Alchemist, a villainous figure who’s gone mad and is responsible for your town’s destruction.
+Torchlight II is an award-winning action RPG set in a fantasy world where players can choose one of four character classes: Berserker, Embermage, Engineer and Outlander.
+The game sees you exploring procedurally generated dungeons while tracking down the Alchemist, a villainous figure who’s gone mad and is responsible for your town’s destruction.

 With support for 4-player online co-op and New Game Plus, Torchlight II offers Diablo-style dungeon crawling with added replayability.
 Additionally, a robust character customization tool and a wide selection of skills and equipment provide you with the opportunity to craft builds tailored to a variety of playstyles.

 Supergiant Games is known for crafting atmospheric experiences with well-written characters and engaging gameplay.
-Accompanying the likes of Bastion, Transistor, and Pyre, is Hades, an indie rogue-lite that has you playing as the immortal Prince of Darkness on a quest to escape an ever-shifting Underworld where you’ll encounter challenging foes and mythological deities who can enhance your abilities.
+Accompanying the likes of Bastion, Transistor and Pyre is Hades.
+This indie rogue-lite has you playing as the immortal Prince of Darkness on a quest to escape an ever-shifting Underworld where you’ll encounter challenging foes and mythological worshiped beings who can enhance your abilities.

-While the Underworld’s layout may vary between runs, any upgrades you unlock are permanent; this makes starting replaying levels feel much less tedious and provides infinite opportunities for developing different viable builds.
-What’s more, Hades features a vibrant cast of fully-voiced characters whose quirky personalities and complicated relationships make for an entertaining backdrop for the game’s hack n’ slash style gameplay.
+While the Underworld’s layout varies between runs, any upgrades you unlock are permanent; this makes starting replaying levels feel much less tedious and provides infinite opportunities for developing different viable builds.
+Also, Hades features a vibrant cast of fully voiced characters whose quirky personalities and complicated relationships offer an entertaining backdrop for the game’s hack-n’-slash style gameplay.

 Enter the Gungeon

-Enter the Gungeon is a bullet-hell rogue-lite which sees players controlling one of four protagonists as they descend into “The Gungeon,” a sprawling procedurally-generated labyrinth brimming with fierce foes, environmental hazards, and valuable loot.
+Enter the Gungeon is a bullet-hell rogue-lite that sees players controlling one of four protagonists as they descend into “The Gungeon,” a sprawling procedurally generated labyrinth brimming with fierce foes, environmental hazards and valuable loot.
 As players progress, the game takes note of their achievements by ramping up the difficulty and introducing even more traps and enemies.

-Flexibility is at the heart of Enter the Gungeon’s gameplay, with each character introducing a unique modifier to spice things up, such as granting the ability to lock-pick chests, reduced reload time, and an extended dodge.
-This is further complimented by an arsenal of bizarre weaponry that ranges from handguns with bouncing bullets to cactus-powered rifles and target-seeking bee hives.
+Flexibility is at the heart of Enter the Gungeon’s gameplay, with each character introducing a unique modifier to spice things up, such as granting the ability to lock-pick chests, reduced reload time and an extended dodge.
+This is further complemented by an arsenal of bizarre weaponry that ranges from handguns with bouncing bullets to cactus-powered rifles and target-seeking beehives.

 Path of Exile

-Those still feeling the burn from Blizzard’s announcement for Diablo Immortal may find solace in Path of Exile, a free-to-play dungeon crawler from developer Grinding Gear Games.
-The game has you exploring procedurally-generated environments, battling monsters and completing quests in exchange for EXP and more powerful loot.
+Those still feeling the burn from Blizzard’s announcement for Diablo Immortal may find consolation in Path of Exile, a free-to-play dungeon crawler from developer Grinding Gear Games.
+The game has you exploring procedurally generated environments, battling monsters and completing quests in exchange for EXP and more powerful loot.

-Following a run-based structure, the game sees you exploring multiple areas within the mine in search of powerful relics, potions, and characters that will reward you for rescuing them with game-changing upgrades.
-While most roguelikes can be boiled down to doing the same activities over and over in pursuit of the “perfect run,” UnderMine manages to keep things interesting by focusing more on its story and characters.
+Following a run-based structure, the game sees you exploring multiple areas within the mine in search of powerful relics, potions and characters that will reward you for rescuing them with game-changing upgrades.
+While most roguelikes can be boiled down to doing the same activities over and over in pursuit of the “perfect run,” UnderMine keeps things interesting by focusing more on its story and characters.

-We’d be remiss to not mention arguably the greatest dungeon crawler of all time and the inspiration for many of the games on this list.
+We’d be inconsiderate not to mention arguably the greatest dungeon crawler of all time and the inspiration for many of the games on this list.
 Diablo III sees players choosing from one of seven character classes, before setting off on an action-packed adventure to defeat the Lord of Terror himself, Diablo.

 Slay the Spire

-However, unlike most shooters, you don’t have to fight every battle with guns; Void Bastards features a number of traps and tools that can be upgraded and used to distract or deter enemies, leaving room for different playstyles.
-The game utilizes Roguelike mechanics that add variety to each run as new characters come equipped with unique skills.
-However, death isn’t heavily penalized, with crafting progress shared between runs.
+However, unlike most shooters, you don’t have to fight every battle with guns; Void Bastards features several traps and tools that can be upgraded and used to distract or deter enemies, leaving room for different playstyles.
+The game uses roguelike mechanics that add variety to each run as new characters come equipped with unique skills.
+Death isn’t heavily penalized, though, with crafting progress shared between runs.

-Sin Slayers is a turn-based RPG that also happens to feature some rogue-like and dungeon crawling mechanics.
-Set in a dark fantasy world, the game sees you building a three-man team of heroes from 10 distinct classes before setting off on a journey to defeat the seven deadly sin lords in a variety of randomly-generated forests, graveyards, and castles.
+Sin Slayers is a turn-based RPG that also happens to feature some roguelike and dungeon crawling mechanics.
+Set in a dark fantasy world, the game sees you building a three-person team of heroes from 10 distinct classes before setting off on a journey to defeat the seven deadly sin lords in a variety of randomly generated forests, graveyards and castles.

 A unique “sinfulness” gauge keeps track of how righteous or dastardly your party member’s actions are and uses this information to determine how challenging your next battle will be.
 Desecrating graves in search of gold can lead to large amounts of sinfulness and tougher enemies.
 This adds a new layer of strategy that blends well with Sin Slayers’ classic JRPG-style combat.